A Place to Belong

 Suriya – Coming Home

-Suriya is no stranger to the Robotics, Automation & Unmanned Systems Centre of Expertise (RAUS CoE).
-Having extended his internship at RAUS to a total of 9 months, he is practically part of the family.
+Suriya is no stranger to the Robotics, Automation & Unmanned Systems Centre of Expertise (RAUS CoE), having interned there for 9 months.

 “I’m really thankful to the RAUS team.
 They guided me along the way and gave me inputs on where to further my studies.
 It gave me a better thinking process on what I really wanted to do during my university days,” he said.

-Apart from studying and robots, Suriya also volunteers at Woodlands Youth Network.
-As a member, he had distributed hand sanitisers, helped beneficiaries with COVID-19 support grant applications, conducted workshops to teach tech to the elderly, and did ad-hoc spring cleaning for residents in the community.
+He also volunteers at Woodlands Youth Network.
+As a member, he distributed hand sanitisers, helped beneficiaries with COVID-19 support grant applications, conducted workshops to teach tech to the elderly, and did ad-hoc spring cleaning for residents in the community.

 Suriya also likes to spend his free time cycling and running.
 He joined the RAUS team for HTX’s 10k Steps event in April 2021.